Benitoite/howtophotovietnam/index.md

 *On a daily basis*, with a single-battery camera, I need to take two batteries and swap them mid-day.
 With a [dual-battery vertical grip](https://www.bhphotovideo.com/c/search?q=Battery%20grip&sts=ma&usedSearch=1), I can record all day easily.
 The dual-battery grips are sensitive to voltage differences.
 If the two batteries are not at the exact same charge level, the camera assumes they are counterfeit and will shut down in order to prevent [starting a fire](https://www.powertoolinstitute.com/pti-pages/it-original-power-tool-batteries.asp).
 When loading the camera with freshly-charged batteries, make sure the camera will function, otherwise, you will need to place each battery back into the charger for a while to ensure they are equal.
 Therefore it is best to use batteries paired by age.
 I use a silver Sharpie to mark my battery sets with letter pairs like "A" + "B".

 ####	Compatibility with cameras
 *I have found* that third-party batteries will work for a certain period, then lose their ability to hold a charge.
 Like your camera, the batteries should be from the Original Equipment Manufacturer.
 If you shoot Canon, buy Canon batteries.
 Don't be fooled into thinking you are saving money by purchasing multiple knockoff cheapos.
 It's quite the opposite.
-A pair of good authentic batteries will outlast knock-offs five or six times over.
+A pair of good authentic OEM batteries will outlast knock-offs five or six times over.
+That isn't to say there aren't decent compatible third-party batteries to be had, but to rely on a single set of untested power sources overseas would be most unwise.

 <figure>
 <img src="xatananhoi2.jpg" width="50%" alt="Tan An Hoi Commune Office by Richard E Barber">